Belize: Early colonial period (1506–1862)

 Spanish conquistadors explored the land and declared it part of the Spanish Empire, but they failed to settle the territory because of its lack of resources and the tribes of the Yucatán defending their land.

 English pirates, known as buccaneers, sporadically visited the coast of what is now Belize, seeking a sheltered region from which they could attack Spanish ships (see English settlement in Belize) and cut logwood (Haematoxylum campechianum) trees.
 The first British permanent settlement was founded around 1716, in what became the Belize District, and during the 18th century, established a system using enslaved Africans to cut logwood trees.
 This yielded a valuable fixing agent for clothing dyes, and was one of the first ways to achieve a fast black before the advent of artificial dyes.
-The Spanish granted the British settlers the right to occupy the area and cut logwood in exchange for their help suppressing piracy.
+The Spanish granted the British settlers the right to occupy the area and cut logwood in exchange for their help in suppressing piracy.